Why sleeping next to your dog is the best health decision you can make

 The results showed that 55 percent felt more relaxed after spending time with dogs, 44 percent were more optimistic, and 44 percent worried less about everyday problems like job security and having enough money.

-Dog owners are more likely to engage with newcomers and make them feel welcome.
-People are also more likely to start a conversation with someone with a dog because animals create natural icebreakers.
+People are also more likely to start a conversation with someone who has a dog because animals serve as natural icebreakers.

 Boost heart health

-Having a dog makes your heart healthier.
+A Swedish study shows having a dog makes your heart healthier.

 A National Institute of Health study shows that petting and talking to your dog lowers your blood pressure more than conversing with another person.

-Touch, therefore, seems much more important than conversation, which may be why it’s soothing for people when their dogs sleep between their legs or sleep behind their knees.
+Touch, therefore, seems much more important than conversation, which may be why it’s soothing for people when their dogs sleep between their legs or behind their knees.

-Dogs often touch their owners, either by laying against them, by putting a paw on their owner while sleeping, or even sleeping on their owner’s head, in case you wonder why your dog sleeps on your head.
+Dogs often touch their owners, either by lying against them, by putting a paw on their owner while sleeping, or even sleeping on their owner’s head, in case you wonder why your dog sleeps on your head.
 That touch soothes the dog, too.

 Science says: Feel safe